 Start and endpoint: Hazelwood Road-Clough Head Lane

 While many walks start and end in Gradbach, passing Gradbach Mill en route.
 This route starts to the south of Lud’s Church with fewer people on the trails.
-Additionally, as Gradbach is also the starting point for a walk to Three Shires Head, car parking can be an issue during weekend and holidays.
+Additionally, as Gradbach is also the starting point for a walk to Three Shires Head, car parking can be an issue during weekends and holidays.
 Follow my guide below for the best alternative!

 Lud’s Church Walk Car Park

 The car parking for this route is on the side of Hazelwood Road – close to where it merges with Clough Head Lane.
 There are no specific markers on any maps or satnav apps, so, you need to use the GPS coordinates: 53.177477, -2.007883.
 Make sure to check for any car parking restrictions as these can change at short notice.

 From the road, head up the stone steps to the north, which are sandwiched between two wooden signposts.
 You’ll need to squeeze through the small gap in the wall to reach the public footpath for the Lud’s Church walk start point on the other side.